 Reframing City Districts by leveraging cultural heritage

-Reframing City Districts (ReCiDi) is a project which examines urban transformation from the perspective of the city organization.
-The project focuses on district-level development projects, which call for the involvement of public bodies, businesses, residents, and the non-profit sector.
-The project has received funding from the Finnish innovation funding agency, Tekes, under the European Union’s Regional Development Fund.
+Reframing City Districts (ReCiDi) was a project, conducted in 2016-2017 which examineed urban transformation from the perspective of the city organization.
+The project focused on district-level development projects, which call for the involvement of public bodies, businesses, residents, and the non-profit sector.
+The project was funded by the Finnish innovation funding agency, Tekes, under the European Union’s Regional Development Fund.

 The research project’s central questions concerned:

 - The ways residents perceive and use their living spaces and environments.